roboflow/inference/inference_cli/README.md

 Starts a local inference server.
 It optionally takes a port number (default is 9001) and will only start the docker container if there is not already a container running on that port.

+Before you begin, ensure that you have Docker installed on your machine.
+Docker provides a containerized environment, allowing the Roboflow Inference Server to run in a consistent and isolated manner, regardless of the host system.
+If you haven't installed Docker yet, you can get it from [Docker's official website](https://www.docker.com/get-started).

-It will automatically detect the device you are running on and pull the appropriate Docker image.
+The CLI will automatically detect the device you are running on and pull the appropriate Docker image.

 ```bash
 inference server start --port 9001